Fastest-Coder-First/Kishor_Desai_MS_Hackathon_Weather_Forecast/README.md

 # Kishor_Desai_MS_Hackathon_Weather_Forecast

-Sure!
-Here's an example of a README file for the Weather Forecasting Tool:

 # Weather Forecasting Tool

 This command-line tool accepts a city's name as input and returns the current weather forecast using the OpenWeatherMap API.
 It leverages Python to fetch weather data and parse it, demonstrating how GitHub Copilot can assist with API usage, data parsing, and error handling.